-- Handball Court
+- Handball Courts

-- Football pitches
+- Football Pitches

-- Volleyball Court
+- Volleyball Courts

-- Basketball Court
+- Basketball Courts

-- Padel court
+- Padel Courts

 - Gymnasium equipped with different body-building apparatuses

-4. NONACADEMIC FACILITIES
+4. NON-ACADEMIC FACILITIES

-- Fully equipped Multipurpose Room
+- Fully equipped Multipurpose Assembly Room

 - Meeting Rooms

-- Fully equipped theatre with laser light show and sound system
+- Fully equipped theatre with a laser light show and a sound system

-- Health Clinic with a school physician and a nurse on duty at all times
+- Health Clinic and an isolation room with a school physician and a nurse on duty at all times

 - Canteens

 - Cafeteria

-- Home-economics Room
+- Home Economics Room

 - Supervised Wi-Fi System

 - CCTV Cameras in the halls

-- Counseling room with school psychologist on duty at all times.
+- Counseling room with a school psychologist on duty at all times.